- Energy Resource Centers

 The Energy Smart program in Eagle County is funded in part by Eagle County Eco-Build funds which are fees for energy building code mitigation collected in unincorporated Eagle County.
 Since its inception, over $1.2 million in community grants, solar rebates, and energy efficiency rebates have been distributed into our community.

-What You can Get at our ERC?
+What Can You Get at our ERC?

 John-Ryan grew up in Athens, Georgia where he developed a passion for the outdoors as well as sustainable building techniques.
 He earned his bachelor’s degree in Environmental Studies from Eckerd College in Saint Petersburg, Florida.
 After moving to the Vail Valley in 2007 John-Ryan began working for the Vail Mountain Environmental Department where he gained valuable knowledge about local waste diversion and energy efficiency strategies.
 He is a certified BPI Building Analyst and has been working with the regional Energy Smart Colorado team since 2011.
 He has worked directly with the Department of Energy, USDA, and Governors Energy Office while implementing regional energy efficiency and waste diversion programs.
 Currently, John-Ryan is working with Energy Smart Colorado to help homeowners and businesses in Eagle County through the process of increasing the efficiency and safety of their buildings.

 Although John-Ryan spends most of his time in the winter skiing, he saves his summers for traveling to see live music, mountain biking, and hiking with his labrador, Wilson.